evermuse/swift-mastery/README.md

-# This is a repository for Swift 3 Mastery and iOS 10 by Stephen DeStefano.
+# This is a repository for exercises from Swift 3 Mastery and iOS 10 by Stephen DeStefano.